ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![sql secure installation](./images/9.%20sql%20secure%20intallation.png)

 * This will ask if you want to configure the `VALIDATE PASSWORD PLUGIN`.
-Enabling this feature is something of a judgement call.
-If enabled, passwords which don't match the specified criteria will be rejected by MySql with an error.
+Enabling this feature is something of a judgment call.
+If enabled, passwords that don't match the specified criteria will be rejected by MySql with an error.
 It is safe to leave validation disabled, but you should always use strong, unique passwords for database credentials.
 Answer `Y` for yes for the validate password plugin prompt.

 ![sql validate password1](./images/9.%20sql%20validate%20password1.png)

 * If you select "yes", you will be asked to select the level of password validation.
-Keep in mind that if you enter `2` for the strongest level, your password will need to contain a numeric, mixed casse abd special character e.g `PassWord.1`.
+Keep in mind that if you enter `2` for the strongest level, your password will need to contain a numeric, mixed case and special character e.g. `PassWord.1`.
 Note the highlighted password has already been set so you select `n` to leave the password for root unchanged.

 ![sql validate password2](./images/9.%20sql%20validate%20password2.png)